DPDK/dpdk/doc/guides/nics/mlx4.rst

       modprobe -a ib_uverbs mlx4_en mlx4_core mlx4_ib

-   Alternatively if MLNX_OFED is fully installed, the follwoing script can be run:
+   Alternatively if MLNX_OFED is fully installed, the following script can be run:

    .. code-block:: console